jefersonfuentes/frontend-store/README.md

 # frontend-store

-T-shirts web store using HTML, CSS, Git, and methodology BEM
+ T-shirts web store with web technology designs using HTML, CSS, Git and BEM methodology.